Enhancing Automatic Chord Recognition via Pseudo-Labeling and Knowledge Distillation: Related Work

-Transferring knowledge via temperature-scaled soft targets, or knowledge distillation (KD)~\cite{Hinton15}, has been shown to provide richer supervision than hard labels.
-Beyond its original model compression goal, recent work has revealed KD's regularization properties: soft labels reduce variance at the cost of introducing teacher bias~\cite{Zhou21_rethinking}, and Yuan et al.~\cite{Yuan23} studied conditions under which biased soft labels can still improve student generalization.
-Chen et al.~\cite{Chen23_loss} and Mansourian et al.~\cite{mansourian2025comprehensive} further demonstrated that KD acts as a regularizer against overfitting to noisy annotations.
+Transferring knowledge via temperature-scaled soft targets, or knowledge distillation~\cite{Hinton14}, has been shown to provide richer supervision than hard labels.
+Yuan et al.~\cite{Yuan23} studied conditions under which biased soft labels can still improve student generalization.
+Chen~\cite{Chen21_loss} showed that KD can be interpreted as a form of output regularization, while Mansourian et al.~\cite{mansourian2025comprehensive} detailed its general regularizing effects.
 In continual learning, KD has been used to preserve prior knowledge while adapting to new data, mitigating catastrophic forgetting~\cite{LiHoiem18, French99}.
 Learning without Forgetting (LwF)~\cite{LiHoiem18} pioneered using distillation from the model's own previous state to retain old knowledge when learning new tasks.
-Within MIR, KD has primarily served model compression, training smaller students to match larger teachers for efficient deployment~\cite{Hung2023}.
-We apply KD differently: as a regularization mechanism during continual learning that anchors the student to the teacher's generalized representations.
-This preserves pseudo-label knowledge when ground-truth labels conflict with teacher predictions, while permitting adaptation when they align.
-Consequently, KD enables the student to refine decision boundaries without catastrophic forgetting.
+KD has primarily been used for model compression, training smaller, more efficient students~\cite{Hung2023}.
+In real-time audio systems, such compression is vital for deploying computationally demanding deep learning models onto low-latency digital audio workstations (DAWs) or embedded hardware targets, as explored in recent studies on real-time inference engines~\cite{Stefani22} and structured network pruning~\cite{Clarke25}.
+While we similarly optimize a compact student model (2E1D), we apply KD differently: as a regularization mechanism during continual learning that anchors the student to the teacher's generalized representations.
+Consequently, KD enables the student to adapt to new labels while retaining prior pseudo-label knowledge, reducing catastrophic forgetting.

 Continual learning addresses the challenge of learning from non-sta\-tion\-ary data streams without forgetting previously acquired knowl\-edge~\cite{vandeVen19}.
 In the MIR domain, this challenge is particularly relevant given the ongoing creation of new music and evolving annotation standards.
 While task-incremental and class-incremental scenarios have received significant attention, data-incremental continual learning remains underexplored for ACR.
-In this setting, the task and label space remain unchanged but new data arrives.
+In this setting, the task and label space remain unchanged but new data arrive.